5 Wine Flaws That Can Actually Be Very Good

 When Oxidation is a Wine Flaw

-When careless or unsanitary winemaking exposes the wine to oxygen during fermentation or aging.
+When careless or unsanitary winemaking exposes the wine to oxygen during fermentation or aging, it can cause problems.
 It’s also a problem when a cork’s seal leaks due to improper storage.

-Technically, wines should be stored well below 80º F (27º C) but sometimes cook wines on purpose to add unique nutty-caramel flavors!
+Wines should be stored well below 80º F (27º C), but sometimes winemakers intentionally cook wines to add unique nutty-caramel flavors.

 Heat